 2 tablespoons thick tamarind water

-2 tablespoons palm sugar (soft light brown sugar will do)
+2 tablespoons palm sugar (or soft light brown sugar)

-2 tablespoons fish sauce (soy sauce if vegetarian)
+2 tablespoons fish sauce (or soy sauce for vegetarian option)

 2 teaspoons smoked chilli powder